Parametric measures of variability induced by risk measures: Proofs of main results

 \begin{proof}[Proof of Theorem \ref{th:1}] We first explain some general observations on all variability measures in Table \ref{tab:1}.
 The effective domains and the homogeneity indices follow directly from definition.
 Continuity (B2) is implied by $L^q$ continuity since all variability measures are finite and thus continuous on their effective domains.
 Symmetry (B3) and location invariance (B8) are straightforward to check, and they hold for all variability measures in Table \ref{tab:1}.

 The conditions (B5)-(B7) are connected.
-In particular, Theorem 3 of \cite{WWW20} shows that (B5)-(B7) are equivalent for \emph{distortion riskmetrics}, which are functionals satisfying (A1), (B4) and some continuity assumptions.
+In particular, Theorem 3 of \cite{WWW20} states that (B5)-(B7) are equivalent for \emph{distortion riskmetrics}, which are functionals satisfying (A1), (B4) and some continuity assumptions.
 It is well known that the inter-quantile differences and the inter-ES differences are distortion riskmetrics.

 Next, we explain that convexity (B6) implies Cx-consistency (B5) for all variability measures we consider.
 By Theorem 2.2 of \cite{LCLW20}, all law-invariant convex risk functionals, i.e., functionals satisfying (A1), (B6) and (B8), can be written as the supremum of a family of convex distortion riskmetrics.
-Since each distortion riskmetric is Cx-consistent by Theorem 3 of \cite{WWW20}, (B5) is implied by (B6).
-The only negative statement for (B5) is made for the inter-quantile difference, which is a non-convex distortion riskmetric; see Table 1 of \cite{WWW20}.
+Each distortion riskmetric is Cx-consistent as stated in Theorem 3 of \cite{WWW20}, and hence (B5) is implied by (B6).
+The only negative statement for (B5) is made for the inter-quantile difference, which is a non-convex distortion riskmetric; this is shown in Table 1 of \cite{WWW20}, which contains also a list of other examples of distortion riskmetrics with their corresponding properties.
 Hence, the inter-quantile difference does not satisfy any of (B5)-(B7).

 It remains to verify (B1), (B4), (B6), (B7) for each variability measure. \begin{enumerate}[(i)] \item The following example shows that $\Delta_p^Q$ does not satisfy (B1).
 Take $\epsilon>0$ such that $p+\epsilon<1$ and $X\sim \mathrm{Bernoulli}(1-p-\epsilon)$.
 Notice that $X$ is not a constant but $\Delta_p^Q(X)=Q_p(X)-Q_{1-p}^-(X)=0-0=0$.
 C-additivity (B4) is satisfied since $\Delta_p^Q$ is a distortion riskmetric.
 (B6)-(B7) are explained above.